a5221985/tutorials/Microservices/microservices_with_spring_cloud.md

 					return new CurrencyConversionBean(response.getId(), from, to, response. ..., quantity, quantity.multiply(response.getConversionMultiple()), ...);
 				}

-			1. We are concerned about how proxy is connecting or getting details
+			1. We are not concerned about how proxy is connecting or getting details

 ### Step 22 - Setting up client side load balancing with Ribbon ###
 1. Example: Multiple instances exist of "currency-exchange-service"